 When my wife took a geology class at the University of Maine, Hutchinson Center, one summer, the class took a field trip to Vinalhaven Island to visit an extinct volcano.
 I don't know why I didn't know about this volcano.
-The New York Times reported it in 1895! (click and scroll to the bottom for the article to read about it).
+The New York Times reported it in 1895!

 The volcanic rocks are on the north end of Vinalhaven Island.
 Do not confuse this with North Vinalhaven Island.